Crisp-Unimib/SFAL/1_cooc_matrix/README.md

 ## Main Script: `run_cooc.py`

 The primary script is `run_cooc.py`, which is designed to be modular and support different model families through sub-commands.
+It will download the model, dataset, and SAEs from the Hugging Face Hub.

 ### How to Run